CodeIgniter+Smarty - Perfect Together

 Step 2) Install Smarty

 You can find the latest download for Smarty here.
-I created a directory called /system/libs/ in CodeIgniter and copied the smarty directory there.
-If you decide to install Smarty somewhere else, make sure you update the Smarty.php library module to point to your Smarty installation.
-The directory you point to should have the Smarty.class.php PHP class file in it.
+You should extract Smarty to the /application/third_party directory.
+You can then rename the extracted directory to 'smarty' instead of 'smarty-{version}'.
+If you decide to install Smarty under a different directory name, make sure you update the Smartie.php library module to point to your Smarty installation.
+The directory you point to should have the Smarty.class.php PHP class file in a folder called libs.

 Step 3) Create template directories

-I created the templates directory (Smarty's root template directory) and templates_c directory (where the compiled versions of the Smarty templates reside) in /system/application/views.
-Again, if you decide to keep your templates elsewhere, be sure to update Smarty.php to point to your directories.
+I created the templates directory (Smarty's root template directory) and templates_c directory (where the compiled versions of the Smarty templates reside) in /application/views.
+Again, if you decide to keep your templates elsewhere, be sure to update Smartie.php to point to your directories.
 Make sure the templates_c directory has write access for your application.

 Step 4) Install the code from this site

-The code from this site includes the Smarty library class that bridges between Smarty and CodeIgniter, A few Smarty plugins to help bridge access to CodeIgniter features, and a small demo called "example".
+The code from this site includes the Smartie library class that bridges between Smarty and CodeIgniter, A few Smarty plugins to help bridge access to CodeIgniter features, and a small demo called "example".

 <?php if (!defined('BASEPATH')) exit('No direct script access allowed');